John Kufuor: Education

 Kufuor institutionalised the capitation grant for school children at the basic level, whereby each student was entitled to $2 for cultural sports and development.
 He also started the national school feeding programme.
 He changed the Senior Secondary School curriculum from three years to four years and renamed it Senior High School.
-He started the model school senior high school concept in which some deprived schools were upgraded to the level of some first-class senior high schools.
+He started the model school senior high school concept, in which some deprived schools were upgraded to the level of some first-class senior high schools.

 Access to finance

-Kufuor launched the Microfinance and small loans program (MASLOC) – a US$50 million fund that makes micro loans available to the productive population – and introduced the Livelihood Empowerment Against Poverty Program (LEAP), which provides direct cash transfers to poor households in the country who could not support themselves.
+Kufuor launched the Microfinance and small loans program (MASLOC) – a US $50million fund that makes micro loans available to the productive population – and introduced the Livelihood Empowerment Against Poverty Program (LEAP), which provides direct cash transfers to poor households in the country who could not support themselves.
 For the first time in Ghana's history, borrowing became so cheap and available that microfinance companies (and major banks) actually went on to the streets to encourage small-scale businessmen and women to apply for loans.

 Sports

-He renovated the Accra Sports Stadium and the Baba Yara Stadium as well as built the Essipong and Tamale stadium in 2008 to host the CAN 2008.
+He renovated the Accra Sports Stadium and the Baba Yara Stadium as well as built the Essipong and Tamale stadiums in 2008 to host the CAN 2008.
 Under Kufuor Ghana qualified for the World Cup in 2006.
 President Kufuor's good governance policy led to Ghana obtaining a record $500 million grant from the U.S Millennium Challenge Account for economic development.
 The social vision behind the grant was anchored on unleashing the entrepreneurial, creative and innovative potential of Ghanaians as a means of creating wealth and hence dealing with the social challenges facing Ghanaians.
 This socio-economic vision was encapsulated in the Five Priority Areas Programme vis the pursuit of good governance, modernisation of agriculture for rural development, private sector participation, enhanced social services and vigorous infrastructural development.
 The George Walker Bush Highway was also built from this fund.

 Personal life

-Kufuor at the age of 23 married Theresa Kufuor (née Mensah) in 1962 after they met at a Republic Day Anniversary Dance in London in 1961; they have five children together.
+Kufuor, at the age of 23, married Theresa Kufuor (née Mensah) in 1962 after they met at a Republic Day Anniversary Dance in London in 1961; they have five children together.
 Kufuor and his family belong to the Roman Catholic Church.
 He is a Senior Grand Warden of the United Grand Lodge of England Freemasons, and has openly professed his membership as a Freemason since being a young lawyer.
 An Asante, Kufuor speaks the Twi language fluently.
 He was known for using his language whenever he was campaigning in his native Ashanti Region.
 Kufuor and his family reside in Accra, Ghana's capital.
+His wife, Theresa Kufuor, died on 1 October 2023.
+Kufour has nine siblings - four brothers and five sisters.